 Overview

-United Way of Greater Milwaukee & Waukesha County has set a goal to end family homelessness in our four-county community by the end of 2023.
+United Way of Greater Milwaukee & Waukesha County has set a goal to end family homelessness in our four-county community.
 An end to family homelessness means that every community will have a comprehensive response in place that ensures homelessness is prevented whenever possible, or if it can’t be prevented, it is a rare, brief, and one-time experience.

-• Financial Assistance: agencies applying for funding in this priority area must provide families with financial assistance that is intended to prevent an eviction and/or keep a family stably housed.
-Examples include rent, rent arrears, or utility assistance, as well as security deposit or first month’s rent for families moving out of homelessness.
+- Financial Assistance: agencies applying for funding in this priority area must provide families with financial assistance that is intended to prevent an eviction and/or keep a family stably housed.
+Examples include but are not limited to rent, rent arrears, utility assistance, one-time expenses like car repairs, security deposit or first month’s rent for families moving out of homelessness.
 Agencies that receive funding in this priority area must provide this service in Milwaukee, Ozaukee, Washington and/or Waukesha County.

 Criteria